 Format: 168 x 240 mm

-32 printed on colored offset paper
+176 pages in total, of which 144 printed on coated paper, 32 printed on colored offset paper

 Hardcover binding with stamping and printed chromolithographs on the cover